 - 5.1.1 A key function of FSS is to ensure that animals are protected by Food Business Operators (FBOs) prior to and during slaughter and killing.
 FBOs have a duty under the Welfare of Animals at the Time of Killing (WATOK) Regulations 2012 and welfare controls in approved meat establishments are delivered by the FSS veterinary and inspection personnel on behalf of Scottish Government (SG).
-FSS also plays an important role in relation to assisting the Animal and Plant Health Agency (APHA) and Local Authorities (LAs) through providing information relating to potential animal welfare incidents attributable to conditions or treatment on farm and/or during transport. - 5.1.2 The welfare metrics now cover the period from Vesting Day to March 2018 and FSS has continued to refine the reporting procedures.
-In total, Veterinary personnel in slaughterhouses have reported the following:
+FSS also plays an important role in relation to assisting the Animal and Plant Health Agency (APHA) and Local Authorities (LAs) through providing information relating farm and/or during transport. - 5.1.2 The welfare metrics cover the period from vesting day to 30th September 2018 and FSS has continued to refine the reporting procedures. personnel in slaughterhouses have reported the following: